 Ghana is a West African country located along the Gulf of Guinea and the Atlantic Ocean.
 Spanning a land mass of 238,535 square km, the country is bordered by the Ivory Coast in the west, Burkina Faso in the north, Togo in the east and the Gulf of Guinea and Atlantic Ocean in the south.
 Just before having received the financial support of the A. Lombard (2015) Extraordinary Grant, we organized a field mission to Ghana in search of Hyphaene guineensis populations.
 We visited the country from 12 to 21 of May (2015) and the field work was co-organised by the Ghanaian botanist Mr. Patrick Ekpe.
 Great support was also received from the herbarium technician Prosper Avekor.
 For this travel also participated the PhD student Doudjo Ouattara (University Nangui Abrogua, Ivory Coast).
+Some results of this field mission were published by Stauffer et al. (2018).

 The Department of Botany of the University of Ghana, in particular Mr. Patrick Ekpe, was the scientific partner of our project.
 The palm flora of this country was already studied by Doudjo Ouattara and Fred Stauffer between 2012 and 2014.
 This University has impressive facilities and a very extensive and well-developed campus.